lukeapie/creating-change/research/issue.md

 In Pennsylvania, to be eligible for Supplemental Nutrition Assistance Program (SNAP) benefits as a single person with no depedents, you must be both a resident and "...have a current bank balance (savings and checking combined) under $2,001..." according to [benefits.gov](https://www.benefits.gov/benefit/1169).

 The reality of a stagnant limit for many households is that benefits are not sufficiently allocated; individuals in a variety of circumstances, like some of those above, can teeter on the edge of qualification, and not recieive benefits they might realistically need.
-Conversely, other individuals who meet these requirements might not need this government-provided benefit in which they qualify.
+Conversely, other individuals who meet these requirements might not need this government-provided benefit in which they qualify for a variety of reasons.

 Of [Centre County in 2020](https://fred.stlouisfed.org/series/CBR42027PAA647NCEN), 7,161 residents were the recipients of government-provided supplemental nutrition benefits.
 By the numbers in Pennsylvania: